 Riccarton Noodle House has been a local favourite for over twenty years.
 It’s a lively hub for Christchurch’s Cambodian community and for anyone who appreciates great food.
 Many of Riccarton Noodle House’s regulars grew up dining here and now bring their own bubs along for lunch and dinner.

-Owners, Richard and Pauchanda, make it their mission to keep this well loved spot doing what it does best in terms of providing every visitor with an experience that is as delicious as it is welcoming.
+Owner Pauchanda makes it her mission to keep this well loved spot doing what it does best in terms of providing every visitor with an experience that is as delicious as it is welcoming.

 This beachfront cafe is named for everyone’s favourite day.
 But there’s more to it than that.
 One thing you might not know about Christchurch is that in the 1960s businesses were required to shut on Saturdays.
 Save for a select block of shops in New Brighton where Cantabrians frequented ice cream stalls, tea rooms, arcades, carnivals and other pier side spots.